saleae/logic2-automation/python/README.md

 ## Changelog

+### 1.0.4

+- Fix boolean analyzer settings not being sent as the correct type.

 ### 1.0.3

 - Updated the README to link out to the docs, and move build instructions to BUILD.md.